By Carol Stiffler

 Mya Glaesman, a Newberry native who has been living in Texas lately, wants to come home with her boyfriend and dogs to have family support when her first child is born later this year.
 She’s been trying to find an apartment for months, with no luck.

 “It’s awful,” she said.
 “It’s going terrible.”

 Glaesman, like several others, has put out feelers on Facebook, asking the Newberry Area Yard Sales members if they know of any place she can live.
 She’s open to moving as far away as Sault Ste.
-Marie, but her dogs preclude her from any available apartments — which isn’t many.
+Marie, with the help of professionals such as those that offer packing services, but her dogs preclude her from any available apartments — which isn’t many.